cylonggit/ATOMCI/AtomCITest/Readme.md

-# Latency and Gas Consumption Test Project
+# Latency and Gas Consumption Experiments and Cross-chian NFT Test Project

 1. The application is based on Fabric version V2.2.0 and Ethereum version 1.9.x
 2. The application is based on a custom Fabric SDK: Fabric -gateway-java-chen.
 Before running the application, please first package the SDK into your local Maven repository.